-I am Professor of Philosophy and Healthcare Ethics at the Massachusetts College of Pharmacy and Health Sciences (officially known as MCPHS University) in Boston.
+I am a philosopher and bioethicist at the Massachusetts College of Pharmacy and Health Sciences (officially known as MCPHS University) in Boston.
+My title is Professor of Philosophy and Health Care Ethics.
+I serve as Chair of the University's Institutional Review Board (IRB), and am a member of the MCPHS Center for Health Humanities.
 I am also affiliated with the Boston University Department of Philosophy, where I have been a Visiting Researcher, advised an MA thesis, and where I teach summer courses.
-In Spring 2016 I was a Visiting Scholar at the Neuroethics Research Unit of the Institut de Recherche Clinique de Montreal, pursuing work on the ELSITA Project (see link above).
-For the Spring 2017, I continued this work at the Gothenburg Responsibility Project of the University of Gothenburg, Sweden.
+In Spring 2016 I was a Visiting Scholar at the Neuroethics Research Unit of the Institut de Recherche Clinique de Montreal, pursuing work on the ELSITA Project (see "current research" link above).
+For the first half of 2017, I continued this work at the Gothenburg Responsibility Project of the University of Gothenburg, Sweden.
 My work in Sweden was made possible by a sabbatical award from MCPHS and generous support from the Miriam Foundation of Montreal.

 My published work explores the philosophy of medicine and bioethics, including research ethics, as well as early modern philosophy and the philosophy of education.
-I am developing new papers on ethics and autism.
-For the last 10 years I have been working with social scientists to examine ethics in the practice of community-based research.
+More recently, I have been writing about ethics and autism.
+For 10 years, I worked with social scientists to examine ethics in the practice of community-based research.
 I chair the Institutional Review Board at MCPHS and have served on IRBs at Dana Farber/Harvard Cancer Center and at Bryn Mawr College.

 I have held faculty appointments at Kalamazoo College and Bryn Mawr College, and have been affiliated with the University of Pennsylvania Center for Bioethics and the Interactivity Foundation, a public policy think tank.
-I have provided expert bioethics commentary for Channel 6 Boston (ABC), for Comcast Cablevision and for regional newspapers.
+I have provided expert bioethics commentary for Spectrum News, Channel 6 Boston (ABC), Comcast Cablevision and regional newspapers.

 At MCPHS I teach philosophy and bioethics to students taking degrees such as a doctor of pharmacy (PharmD), a master’s degree in physician assistant studies, or a BS in health psychology.